-- At the starting position, tighten the abdominals to stabilize the trunk. - On counts 1 and 3, do not allow the back to round; keep the head up and the eyes forward. - Cadence is slow to allow for precision and adequate time to properly jump and land; however, each jump should be performed quickly and explosively. - On each landing, the feet should be oriented to the front.
+- At the starting position, tighten the abdominals to stabilize the trunk. - Do not allow the back to round; keep the head up and the eyes forward. - Cadence is slow to allow for precision and adequate time to properly jump and land; however, each jump should be performed quickly and explosively. - On each landing, the feet should be oriented to the front.
 The landing should be "soft" and proceed from the balls of the feet to the heels.